adeliafebriani/Tijarah-Blockchain-Notes/Chapter 2/Comparison of Major Blockchain Platforms.md

 MaalChain supports the development and deployment of dApps, allowing developers to leverage its high TPS and identity-based features for various applications.

 #### Identity-based Private dApps
-MaalChain's unique feature is its focus on identity-based private dApps, offering tools and mechanisms for applications prioritizing user identity management and privacy.
+MaalChain's unique feature focuses on identity-based private dApps, offering tools and mechanisms for applications prioritizing user identity management and privacy.
 These dApps may include features such as user authentication, access control, and data encryption to enhance user privacy and security.